 • Fish Poison: Among the Mundas of Chota Nagpur, crushed plants used a fish poison.

-• Antiinflammatory / Analgesic: Study of aqueous extract of S. acmella in experimental animal models showed dose-dependent inhibition of paw edema and increased pain threshold indicating significant antiinflammatory and analgesic properties.
+• Anti-Inflammatory / Analgesic: Study of aqueous extract of S. acmella in experimental animal models showed dose-dependent inhibition of paw edema and increased pain threshold indicating significant anti inflammatory and analgesic properties.
+(2)

-• Antiinflammatory / Spilanthol: Study has isolated spilanthol which has shown to have signficant anti-inflammatory activity on lipopolysaccharide-activated murine macrophage model, partly from inactivation of NF-kappaB which negatively regulates production of proinflammatory mediators.
+• Anti-Inflammatory / Spilanthol: Study has isolated spilanthol which has shown to have significant anti-inflammatory activity on lipopolysaccharide-activated murine macrophage model, partly from inactivation of NF-kappaB which negatively regulates production of proinflammatory mediators.

-• Vasorelaxant / Antioxidant: Study showed SA extract exerts maximal vasorelaxation in a dose-dependent manner, although less than acetylcholine-induced NO vasorelaxtion.
+• Vasorelaxant / Antioxidant: Study showed SA extract exerts maximal vasorelaxation in a dose-dependent manner, although less than acetylcholine-induced NO vasorelaxation.
 Chloroform extract showed the highest vasorelaxation and antioxidant activity.
 (9)

 • Antioxidant: Study showed the methanolic extract of stem of SA to have the highest superoxide radical scavenging activity while leaves showed maximum DPPH scavenging activity.